joshpierce/personal-portfolio-tutorial/README.md

 -   `/src/routes/article/[slug].svelte` - Fill this with SNIPPETS/01.txt
 -   `/src/routes/blog/[page].svelte` - Fill this with SNIPPETS/02.txt
 -   `/src/routes/connect.svelte` - Fill this with SNIPPETS/03.txt
--   `/src/routes/index.svelte` - Fill this with SNIPPETS/04.txt
+-   `/src/routes/index.svelte` - Replace the test snippet with the contents of SNIPPETS/04.txt

 Once you've copied the snippets into their respective files, you should be able to open a terminal window, and run `npm run dev` to start your server.
 Navigating to the following urls, you should see your pages you just created.